Decompositions of Schur block products: MOTIVATING EXAMPLE

 We will now discus the action of a scalar Schur multiplier on a matrix of bounded operators, and see that this operation may be be described as a block Schur tensor product.
 Given index sets $I, J,$ Hilbert spaces $(K_j)_{j \in J}, $ $(L_i)_{i \in I,}$ a matrix $B = (b_{ij})$ with entries $b_{ij} \in B(K_j,L_i)$ and a scalar $I \times J$ matrix $S = (s_{ij}).$ In order to obtain the setting of the block Schur tensor product we define Hilbert spaces $E_j := \bc $ and $F_i := \bc$ and identify $s_{ij} $ in the canonical way with an operator in $B(E_j,F_i).$ The element $( S \boxtimes B)_{ij} $ acts according to the definition as follows

-For any Hilbert space $G,$ it is well known that the mapping $z \otimes \xi \to z\xi$ induces a linear isometric isomorphism between the Hilbert spaces $\bc \otimes G$ and $G,$ so we see that that the action of the scalar Schur multiplier is isometrically isomorphic to the action of the matrix $S$ in a block Schur tensor product.
-With these remarks we have proven the following proposition \begin{proposition} The Schur product between a scalar matrix and and a block matrix of bounded operators is isometrically isomorphic to their block Schur tensor product. \end{proposition}
+For any Hilbert space $G,$ it is well known that the mapping $z \otimes \xi \to z\xi$ induces a linear isometric isomorphism between the Hilbert spaces $\bc \otimes G$ and $G,$ so we see that that {\em the action of the scalar Schur multiplier $S$ is isometrically isomorphic to the action of the matrix $S$ in a block Schur tensor product. }

-\section{Livshits inequality for the block Schur tensor product}
+\section{LIVSHITS' INEQUALITY FOR THE BLOCK SCHUR TENSOR PRODUCT}

 We will not reintroduce the notation from \cite{Cs}, so we will use the words column and row norms right away.
 In this section we will fix two sets of indices $I, J,$ they may be finite or infinite, and their elements are denoted $i$ and $j$ respectively.
 Livshits' inequality says